Day of Judgment – What a Difference a “Day” Makes

 So which of these two future time periods is described in Isaiah chapter 65?
 Verse 18 decides this question.
 “But be ye glad and rejoice for ever in that which I create: for, behold, I create Jerusalem a rejoicing, and her people a joy” (Isa 65:18).

 The Hebrew word for create here is bara.
 It means to create out of nothing.
 It is the same word used repeatedly in the first chapter of Genesis.
 In that chapter, the KJV maintains the same contrast between bara, always translated as create, and asah, always translated as make.
 Asah means to make something out of what already exists.
 Bara means to create what does not already exist.
 Remaking Jerusalem into a new city would be asah.
-Creating an entire new city, as described in Revelation 21 would be bara.
+Creating an entirely new city, as described in Revelation 21 would be bara.

 New Jerusalem comes to earth out of heaven after the 1000 years is over.
 So the account in Isaiah chapter 65 is describing the day of judgment that will follow the 1000 years.